Remembering the men from the Kingsdown and Creekside Cluster

 Special Memorial H 11

-Frederick was born in Lynsted on 22 July 1881 to Alfred, an agricultural labourer, and Emily, Godfrey (née Butler) of Rayners Barracks (later known as Wanstalls) in Greenstreet.
+Frederick was born in Lynsted on 22 July 1881 to Alfred, an agricultural labourer, and Emily (née Butler) of Rayners Barracks (later known as Wanstalls) in Greenstreet.
 Frederick was the youngest of 10 children; Maria, Thomas, Albert George, John, Edward, Frank, William, Ernest and Sarah.
-As was the norm at that time, Frederick was given the same name as Alfred and Emily’s first child who was born in January 1865 and lived only 4 weeks.
+As was the norm at that time, Frederick was given the same name as Alfred and Emily's first child, who was born in January 1865 and lived only four weeks.

-Frederick enlisted in Sittingbourne in January 1915 and was assigned to the 8th (Service) Battalion The Buffs.
-Formed at Canterbury as part of the Third New Army on 12 September 1914, the Battalion moved to Shoreham and joined the 72nd Brigade of the 24th Division and then moved to Worthing.
+In January 1915, Frederick enlisted in Sittingbourne and was assigned to the 8th (Service) Battalion The Buffs, East Kent Regiment.
+Formed at Canterbury as part of the Third New Army, on 12 September 1914, the Battalion moved to Shoreham and joined the 72nd Brigade of the 24th Division and then moved to Worthing.
 During April 1915 they returned to Shoreham and then moved to Blackdown, Aldershot.
 On 7 October 1915 Frederick sailed for France and landed at Boulogne.

-Frederick’s battalion moved to the Ypres Salient, Belgium.
+Frederick's battalion moved to the Ypres Salient, Belgium.
 The 2nd, 7th and 8th Battalions were to serve from 1915 to 1917 in defence of Ypres.
-Frederick survived only 3 weeks in the front line and was the only soldier of his battalion to die on 21 November 1915.
-Frederick died as a result of a motorcycle accident and his death was listed in the Whitstable Times and Herne Bay Herald on Christmas Day 1915.
+Frederick survived only three weeks at the front and was the only soldier of his battalion to die on 21 November 1915.
+The Lynsted Church remembrance names list, compiled by the now defunct Lynsted branch of the Royal British Legion, remarks that Frederick died as a result of a motorcycle accident.
+However, we have found no evidence of this.

 EAST KENT WAR ITEMS.